samuel-hunter/gemini-request/README.md

 ## Quick Usage

-Drop this project in a place that ADSF can see it - I personally use `~/quicklisp/local-projects/` so that quicklisp pulls in its dependencies, `alexandria`, `cl+ssl`, `puri`, and `trivial-sockets`.
+Drop this project in a place that ASDF can see it - I personally use `~/quicklisp/local-projects/` so that quicklisp pulls in its dependencies, `alexandria`, `cl+ssl`, `puri`, and `trivial-sockets`.